Political Science (POL)

 Can enroll if Class is Junior or Senior

-POL 495 Politics, Policy and Law Internship 3 to 6 Credit Hours
+POL 495 Politics, Policy and Law Internship 4 Credit Hours

 Field study placements in national, state, county, local government or private agencies.
+For the academic part of the internship, students keep journals, prepare papers and reports, and do other written work.
 Primarily for junior or senior political science concentrators or other qualified applicants.
-Maximum of 20 students selected each term.
-Students must also register for POL 494.
-Only six hours of internship credit is allowed toward concentration requirement.
 (YR).

 POL 496 Canada Internship 3 to 4 Credit Hours